PaddlePaddle/PaddleDepth/PaddleCompletion/README.md

 pip install -r requirements.txt
 ```

+This project is based on PaddlePaddle 2.3.2.
+Please use PaddleCompletion in python 3.9.

 ## Dataset

-see guidance in [dataset_prepare](data_prepare/data_prepare.md) for dataset preparation.
+See guidance in [dataset_prepare](data_prepare/data_prepare.md) for dataset preparation.

 ## Usage

 ### Training

-1. Modify the configuration file in the corresponding directories
+1. Modify the .yaml file in the `configs` directory.
-2. Run the `train.py` with specified config, for example, `python train.py --c config/CSPN.yaml`
+2. Run the `train.py` with specified config, eg: `python train.py --c config/CSPN.yaml`

+* We provide shell scripts to help you reproduce our experimental results: `bash scripts/train_cspn.sh`.

 ### Evaluation

-1. Modify the configuration file in the corresponding directories
+1. Modify the configuration file in the `configs` directory.
-2. Download the trained model and put it in the corresponding directory
+2. Download the trained model and put it in the corresponding directory, eg: `weights/cspn/model_best.pdparams`.
-3. Run the `evaluate.py` with specified config, for example, `python evaluate.py --c config/CSPN.yaml`
+3. Run the `evaluate.py` with specified config, eg: `python evaluate.py --c config/CSPN.yaml`

 ## Customization